-His 2017 album Ties of Blood and Affection presents a canny lateral move.
-Instead of doubling down on the stark themes and values of his debut, this sophomore album finds Pinnell finding comfort in his own skin and achieving the redemption only hinted at in his previous batch of haunted songs.
-Here Pinnell joyfully embraces the
+His 2017 album, Ties of Blood and Affection presented a canny lateral move.
+Instead of doubling down on the stark themes and values of his debut, the sophomore album found Pinnell finding comfort in his own skin, achieving the redemption only hinted at in his previous batch of haunted songs.

 "Hardscrabble honky-tonk at its best, nodding to Johnny Cash and Buck Owens in equal measure.
 Ties of Blood and Affection is a stellar collection that could earn Pinnell comparisons to Sturgill Simpson.” - ROLLING STONE

 “One of my favorite new finds.” – Sean Moeller / DAYTROTTER

 "Kentuckian Jeremy Pinnell hits all the country-tune sweet spots.
 His voice is strong and a little mournful -- you can feel his ache seep through the speakers as you listen -- and the rhythm section shuffles along gently.
 Weepy pedal steel licks feel just right as Pinnell sings a regretful refrain of ‘I did it again,’ a familiar sentiment for any of us who've ever done a little backsliding.” - THE BLUEGRASS SITUATION

 •8/5/2021-Fort Wayne, IN-The Brass Rail

 •8/19/2021-Tulsa, OK-Mercury Lounge